annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Built-in web server

 You can start a web server at the command line.
 The built-in web server is convenient for developers, designers and translators.
-This allows you to see your website on your computer and upload it to your web server later.
+This allows you to change your website on your computer and upload it to your web server later.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php serve`, you can optionally add a URL.
 Open a web browser and go to the URL shown.
 [Learn more about the built-in web server](https://github.com/annaesvensson/yellow-serve).

 ### Static generator